fluid-project/infusion-docs/src/documents/tutorial-prefsFrameworkMinimalFootprint/MinimalFootprint.md

 ### Lazy Loading ###

-With a Full Page Preferences Editor we've moved editing preferences off of the content pages; however, these pages are still required to enact/apply the preferences set by the user.
+With a Full Page Preferences Editor we've moved editing preferences off the content pages; however, these pages are still required to enact/apply the preferences set by the user.
 Therefore, we still need to instantiate the [Settings Store](../SettingsStore.md) and [Page Enhancer](../Enactors.md) on each page.
 However, we only need these if a user has actually adjusted their preferences.
 In a default implementation of the Preferences Framework, preferences are stored in a browser cookie.
 The simple solution is to check for the presence of this cookie, and only load and instantiate the Settings Store and Page Enhancer if it's found.

 The following example makes use the functions provided by [loadScripts.js](../examples/loadScripts.js) to check the cookie and lazy load the required scripts: